shimspedy/sengov/content/states/new-york/jake-ashby/_index.md

 state: New York
 party: Republican
 role: Senator
-inoffice: Current
+inoffice: current
 elected: 2023
 mailing1: Legislative Office Building Room 517 LOB Albany, NY 12247
 phone1: 518-455-2381
 website: https://www.nysenate.gov/senators/jacob-ashby/
 email : https://www.nysenate.gov/senators/jacob-ashby/
 twitter:
 ---

-Jake Ashby is a dedicated public servant and a respected member of the New York State Senate.
-He was elected to the Senate on November 8, 2022, representing the 43rd District, which includes all of Rensselaer County and parts of Washington and Albany Counties.
+Jake Ashby was elected to The New York State Senate on November 8, 2022.
+The 43rd District includes all of Rensselaer County and parts of Washington and Albany Counties.

-Before his tenure in the Senate, Ashby served in the State Assembly from 2018 to 2022.
-During this time, he sponsored legislation to make occupational and speech therapy more accessible, a bill that was subsequently signed into law by the governor.
-He also worked across party lines to pass a bill that would expedite the naturalization process for the family members of service members and veterans.
+Senator Ashby served in the State Assembly from 2018-2022.
+He sponsored legislation making occupational and speech therapy more accessible.
+It was signed into law by the governor.
+Jake worked across the aisle to pass a bill that would expedite the naturalization process for the family members of service members and veterans.
+After he authored legislation protecting New Yorkers from carcinogenic contaminants in drinking water, state officials adopted more stringent safety standards.

-In addition to his legislative accomplishments, Ashby authored legislation to protect New Yorkers from carcinogenic contaminants in drinking water.
-Following this, state officials adopted more stringent safety standards.
-As a senator, Ashby continues to bring his common sense, bipartisan approach to the State Senate.
-His top priorities include delivering real tax relief, promoting public safety, and expanding mental health care for first responders, law enforcement officials, and healthcare workers.
+Senator Ashby is thrilled to bring his common sense, bipartisan approach to the State Senate.

+His top priorities include delivering real tax relief, promoting public safety, and expanding mental health care for first responders, law enforcement officials and healthcare workers.
+Jake will continue to advocate for programming that helps veterans transition to civilian life.
+He is a strong supporter of the Second Amendment.
-Ashby is also a strong advocate for veterans, having served as a Captain in the United States Army Reserve.
-He completed combat tours in Afghanistan and Iraq and deployed in support of a humanitarian mission in Africa.
-He continues to advocate for programming that helps veterans transition to civilian life.

-Beyond his political career, Ashby has worked as an occupational therapist and rehabilitation director for the last 20 years.
-He operated his own community-based practice and has also worked as an instructor at Maria College.
+A former Army Reserves Captain, Senator Ashby completed combat tours in Afghanistan and Iraq and deployed in support of a humanitarian mission in Africa.
+Jake has worked as an occupational therapist and rehabilitation director for the last 20 years and operated his own community-based practice.
+Additionally, he’s worked as an instructor at Maria College.

-Ashby earned his MBA in Healthcare Management from Union Graduate College in Schenectady, NY, a Bachelor of Science in Occupational Therapy from Keuka College, and an Associate in Arts from Hudson Valley Community College.
+Jake previously served as a Rensselaer County legislator.
+He earned his MBA in Healthcare Management from Union Graduate College in Schenectady, NY, a Bachelor of Science in Occupational Therapy from Keuka College, and an Associate in Arts from Hudson Valley Community College.

-He is a communicant of Sacred Heart Church and the past commander of VFW Post 7337.
-He is also a member of the Castleton Fish and Game Club.
-Ashby resides in Castleton with his wife, Kristy, and their two children.
+Jake is a communicant of Sacred Heart Church.
+He is the past commander of VFW Post 7337 and is a member of the Castleton Fish and Game Club.

+Jake resides in Castleton with his wife, Kristy, and their two children.